-Navigating Divergent Interests Among Lenders, Confidentiality, Privilege Waivers and the Role of the Agent
+Navigating Divergent Interests Among Lenders, Confidentiality, Voting Rights, and the Role of the Agent

-This CLE webinar will discuss key legal issues that arise in syndicated credit workouts, particularly for counsel representing the administrative agent and the other lenders in the facility.
-The program will address unique issues in a multi-lender facility workout and best practices for lenders and administrative agents to form and execute a successful and efficient workout strategy.
+This CLE webinar will discuss critical legal issues that arise in syndicated credit workouts, particularly for counsel representing the administrative agent and the other lenders in the facility.
+The program will address unique aspects of a multi-lender facility workout and best practices for lenders and administrative agents to form and execute a successful and efficient workout strategy.

 - Varied and divergent interests of the lenders

 - Responsibilities of the agent to other lenders

 - Key terms of the syndicated loan agreement governing co-lender rights and obligations

 The panel will review these and other key issues: